“How do I clone Windows 7 to a new hard drive?”

 Step 3.
 To give the new hard drive boot sequence priority, you can move it to the top of the boot sequence list.

 Step 4.
 Save and exit the BIOS setup utility.

 ✍ Tip: If you are cloning Windows 7 from MBR to GPT, or GPT to MBR, you also need to change boot mode from BIOS to UEFI or UEFI to BIOS.

 Wrapping things up

 So, with AOMEI Partition Assistant Pro, you can easily clone Windows 7 to new hard drive.
-Same steps could be applied to Windows 8/8.1/XP/Vista migration.
-What’s more, after moving Windows OS to SSD/HDD, you can also take it anywhere and launch the system on any machine.
-Most importantly, this functional software also comes with many other amazing features like converting boot disk between MBR and GPT styles, recovering lost/deleted partition, enlarge system drive and more.
+Same steps could be applied to transfer Windows 8/8.1/XP/Vista to SSD/HDD.
+Most importantly, this functional software comes with many other amazing features like converting boot disk between MBR and GPT styles, recovering lost/deleted partition, enlarging system drive without rebooting computer, splitting a large partition into several smaller one and more.